-The Secretariat reported (SCI-008) that the CAS database has been completed and it is now functional with connectivity between the size data and the substitution tables used to estimate CAS.
+The Secretariat reported (Secretariat Report on Statistics and Coordination of Research in 2015) that the CAS database has been completed and it is now functional with connectivity between the size data and the substitution tables used to estimate CAS.
 In 2015, the Secretariat updated the CAS and CAA for bigeye tuna in support of the stock assessment conducted for this species.
 However, that revision did not include newly submitted historical data by EU scientists for the period 2006-2013.